-I am currently pursuing a PhD in educational leadership at Andrews University, investigating steps school leaders can take to turn gossip into work talk that fosters a culture for solution in early childhood education programs.
-This topic of study is important because of the spiritual consequences gossip has on those who engage in it and are victims of it.
-I am especially interested in creating productive and long-term solutions to the problem of Gossip in schools, church, and families using biblical principles.
+I am currently pursuing a Ph.D. in educational leadership at Andrews University, investigating steps school leaders can take to turn gossip into work talk that fosters a culture for solution in early childhood education programs.
+This topic of study is important because of the spiritual consequences gossip has on those who do it and are victims of it.
+I am especially interested in creating productive and long-term solutions to the problem of Gossip in schools, churches, and families using biblical principles.

 B.A.
 Multidisciplinary Studies (Music & Theatre), Stony Brook University